Or how I used up multiple leftovers to create a special Tuesday morning breakfast

 I adore Eggnog, especially the nutmegy version by Organic Valley.

-Beat the eggnog with a couple more eggs.
+- Beat the eggnog with the additional eggs.

 Consider that maybe the eggnog alone isn’t quite enough sweetness.